 - Four Short Papers (1,563-1,875 words each, which is about 6-7 pages) analyzing the reading materials assigned for class.
-One paper must be written for each of the four parts of the course. - Submission: - o By 5 pm on Friday prior to the class in which the materials are to be discussed. - o Under office door of Falconer Rm 210. - o Permission for electronic submission given only in exceptional circumstances. - Short papers will be used in class to guide discussion of the materials.
+One paper must be written for each of the four parts of the course. - Submission: - o By 9am on Monday of the class in which the short paper is to be discussed. - Under office door of Falconer Rm 210. - o Permission for electronic submission given only in exceptional circumstances. - Short papers will be used in class to guide discussion of the materials.
 Students will be on-call and required to discuss their short papers. - Graded short papers will be returned after class with comments.

-Objective: Active Reflection and Critical Engagement
+Objective: Active Reflection and Critical Engagement with the Reasoning of a Decision

-Short papers should actively reflect on and critically engage with an assigned reading (or any part of the reading).
-This may include a section from the Gender Stereotyping book, a case, an article, or a report.
+Short papers should actively reflect on the reasoning of an assigned decision of a court or human rights tribunal by critically engaging with the other materials (or any part of the material) assigned for that class.
+This may include a section from the Gender Stereotyping book, an article, or a report.
 Do not summarize or describe the reading.
 Analyze the reading.
 Additional research is not required.